spaceguybob/main/README.md

 #### All of ublue-os's features:
 See: [full list of ublue-os's features](https://github.com/ublue-os/main#features)
 #### Desktop enviroment:
-- `hyprland` dynamic tiling Wayland compositor that doesn't sacrifice on its looks.
+- `hyprland-nvidia` dynamic tiling Wayland compositor that doesn't sacrifice on its looks. with the nvidia patch
 - `waybar` polybar like wlroots status bar
 - `alacritty` fast terminal with GPU acceleration
 - `sddm` kde's Simple Desktop Display Manager